antonfirsov/docs/2015/11-msbuild-netcore-porting/msbuild-netcore-porting.md

 Building for .NET Core also requires an MSBuild task (ResolveNuGetPackageAssets) that selects the right assets to use from NuGet packages.
 This was not available for Linux or .NET Core.
 Val found two packages that implemented this Task for Linux and Mono, but they did not entirely match the behavior of the "real" task and each of them failed in a different way for different projects.

 The Managed Languages team owns several tasks and targets that we depend on, so we wanted them to publish these as NuGet packages that we could consume.
 Some of these items needed to be deployed in subfolders under the target directory, which was something that NuGet didn't support.
 We discussed our scenario with the NuGet team and they came up with a design for a [feature](https://github.com/NuGet/Home/wiki/Bringing-back-content-support,-September-24th,-2015) that they were already planning for the next release which will address it.

+## Summary
+If you find yourself porting code to .NET Core, I hope that this blog post helps give you an idea of what you can expect as well as some techniques you may find useful as you port code.
+We will continue to add more APIs from the full .NET Framework to .NET Core, based on your feedback, [reports submitted via the APIPort tool](http://dotnetstatus.azurewebsites.net/usage), and other sources.
+We'll also keep improving the tools that help you port code to .NET Core.

+Happy porting!